Trick-17/arch-installer/README.md

 This version will format your partitions and install Arch and download and install a set of packages.
 It is not meant to keep bootloaders or disk formattings etc. intact!

+See also the Arch Beginners Guide from which the developers took helpful information and guidance: https://wiki.archlinux.org/index.php/Beginners%27_guide

 Using this repository
 =====================